-Alternatively, Distributors would be charged the following fees for an API Service for Cboe One Summary Derived Data: (1) \$5,000 Per month for each External Subscriber if the Distributor makes Derived Data available to 1-5 External Subscribers; (2) \$4,000 per month for each External Subscriber if the Distributor makes Derived Data available to 6-20 External Subscribers; and (3) \$3,000 per month for each External Subscriber if the Distributor makes Derived Data available to 11 or more External Subscribers.
-For example, a Distributor providing API Service Derived Data based on Choe One Summary to six External Subscribers would be charged a monthly fee of \$24,000 (i.e., 6 External Subscribers x
+Alternatively, Distributors would be charged the following fees for an API

-\$4,000 each).
-Additionally, the Exchange would continue to charge a monthly Professional User fee of \$10 per month for each Professional User.
-The Exchange proposes no Non-Professional User fee for the distribution of Cboe One Summary Derived Data under the API Service, which is consistent with the fee structure for the distribution of EDGX Top Derived Data under the API Service.
+Service for Cboe One Summary Derived Data: (1) \$5,000 per month for each External Subscriber if the Distributor makes Derived Data available to 1-5 External Subscribers; (2) \$4,000 per month for each External Subscriber if the Distributor makes Derived Data available to 6-20 External Subscribers; and (3) \$3,000 per month for each External Subscriber if the Distributor makes Derived Data available to 11 or more External Subscribers.
+For example, a Distributor providing API Service Derived Data based on Choe One Summary to six External Subscribers would be charged a monthly fee of \$24,000 (i.e., 6 External Subscribers \times \$4,000 each).
+Additionally, the Exchange would continue to charge a monthly Professional User fee of \$10 per month for each Professional User, and would charge the Data Consolidation Fee.
+The Exchange proposes no Non-Professional User fee for the distribution of Choe One Summary Derived Data under the API Service, which is consistent with the fee structure for the distribution of EDGX Top Derived Data under the API Service.

 Lastly, the Exchange proposes to adopt fees for the proposed Platform Service for Cboe One Summary data in addition to the proposed fees for EDGX Top discussed above.
-Like the proposed fee for EDGX Top Derived Data, Distributors of Cboe One Summary Derived Data would be liable for the fees normally applicable for the external distribution of Cboe One Summary, except for the Non-Professional User fee (i.e., \$0.25/month) which would be free under the Platform Service.
+Like the proposed fee for EDGX Top Derived Data, Distributors of Cooe One Summary Derived Data would be liable for the fees normally applicable for the external distribution of Cboe One Summary, except for the Non-Professional User fee, and the Data Consolidation Fee.
+Therefore, under the Platform Service.
+Distributors of Choe One Summary Derived Data would be liable for the External Distribution Fee (\$5,000/ month) and Professional User Fee (\$10/ month) and the Data Consolidation Fee.